PombertLab/SYNY/README.md

 		- BLASTP databases
 	- Round-robin BLASTP results (.diamond.6)
 - GENOME:
-	- Contains FASTA files from the genomes being investigated
+	- FASTA files from the investigated genomes
 - LISTS:
 	- Lists connecting accession numbers to locus tags (ALIASES)
 	- Lists of protein coding genes with location details (.list)
 - PROT_SEQ:
 	- Protein sequences for each species (.faa)
 - SHARED:
-	- Contains lists of all proteins and their top homologs (if any) in other species (.shared.tsv)
+	- Lists of all proteins and their top homologs (if any) in other species (.shared.tsv)
-	- Contains lists of proteins that are unique to each species (.uniques.tsv)
+	- Lists of proteins that are unique to each species (.uniques.tsv)
 - SYNTENY:
 	- Directory per specified gap allowance (gap_#)
 		- CLUSTERS: